Firefighters battling deadly California wildfires reach critical milestone on road to recovery

 BEFORE-AND-AFTER IMAGES OF CALIFORNIA WILDFIRES

-The fire also led to the closure of parts of the iconic Pacific Coast Highway, a critical transportation artery which runs through the Palisades neighborhood, the namesake of the Palisades Fire.
+The fire also led to the closure of parts of the iconic Pacific Coast Highway (PCH), a critical transportation artery that runs through the Palisades neighborhood, the namesake of the Palisades Fire.
 Areas of the roadway were engulfed in flames and smoke, leading to road closures by law enforcement officials.

 L.A.
 Department of Water and Power (LADWP) CEO and Chief Engineer Janisse Quiñones said that in the Palisades, where water pressure for fire hydrants is fed by three water tanks containing 1 million gallons each, the tanks had run out of water the morning after the fires began.

 This was one example of how the Los Angeles water supply was impacted by the wildfires.
-However, on Friday, California Governor Gavin Newsom announced that 5 out of 9 water systems impacted by the wildfires are fully operational.
+However, on Friday, California Governor Gavin Newsom announced that five out of nine water systems impacted by the wildfires are fully operational.

 "We're working closely with local water systems to get clean water back to our communities as quickly and safely as possible," Gov. Newsom posted on X, formerly Twitter.